Mikhail Lomonosov: Chemistry and geology

 In 1759, with his collaborator, academician Joseph Adam Braun, Lomonosov was the first person to record the freezing of mercury and to carry out initial experiments with it.
 Believing that nature is subject to regular and continuous evolution, he demonstrated the organic origin of soil, peat, coal, petroleum and amber.
 In 1745, he published a catalogue of over 3,000 minerals, and in 1760, he explained the formation of icebergs.

 In 1763, he published On The Strata of the Earth – his most significant geological work.
 This work puts him before James Hutton, who has been traditionally regarded as the founder of modern geology.
 Lomonosov based his conceptions on the unity of the Earth's processes in time, and necessity to explain the planet's past from present.

 Geography

 Lomonosov's observation of iceberg formation led into his pioneering work in geography.
-Lomonosov got close to the theory of continental drift, theoretically predicted the existence of Antarctica (he argued that icebergs of the South Ocean could be formed only on a dry land covered with ice), and invented sea tools which made writing and calculating directions and distances easier.
+Lomonosov got close to the theory of continental drift, theoretically predicted the existence of Antarctica (he argued that icebergs of the Southern Ocean could be formed only on a dry land covered with ice), and invented sea tools which made writing and calculating directions and distances easier.
 In 1764, he organized an expedition (led by Admiral Vasili Chichagov) to find the Northeast Passage between the Atlantic and Pacific oceans by sailing along the northern coast of Siberia.

-Mechanic
+Engineering

 The idea of a coaxial rotor originated from Mikhail Lomonosov.
 In July 1754, he developed a model of a small helicopter with a coaxial rotor and demonstrated it to the Russian Academy of Sciences.